tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-04-18-groovy-code-in-jenkins-pipeline.markdown

 }
 ```

-### Troubleshooting
+### Troubleshooting tips

-A little bit about In-process Script Approval
+When loading and running Groovy scripts, you might find yourself running to RejectedAccessException errors.
+In those cases, usually it can be resolved by manually approving some method signatures in **Jenkins > Manage Jenkins > In-process Script Approval** page.
+Adminstrators privilege is required for doing so.

-Named parameters do not work in Jenkinsfile
+Named parameters in Groovy apparently is not supported in Jenkinsfile:

 ``` groovy Named parameters
 // This does NOT work